no2pencil/asterisk-flood-scrip/README.md

-Purpose - gives a generic text menu to generation of auto dial files, along with some counters.
+Purpose - Using a generic text menu, auto generation of dial files for use with Asterisk, along with a call counter.

 Usage - Run auto.calls.sh from the cli, may require sudo depending on your setup.

-Once the script is run, you'll be at the main menu.
-From here you can configure the values for the dial files, how often to make calls, & some directories for your system.
+Once the script is run, you'll be in the main menu.
+From here you can select "Configure".
+This allows you to set the values for the dial files, how often to make calls, & some directories for your system.

 From the main menu, when you select "Dial", using the values provided in the configuration dial files are generated & copied to the spooler directory.